CSCfi/csc-user-guide/docs/data/sensitive-data/sd-desktop-le.md

  *  Select all the necessary files from the Project folder, make a **copy** and save it in the virtual Desktop **home directory** (the files will be visible only from your browser) or in the **shared folder** (in this case, the files will be accessible also by all the CSC project members).

-## Default programs available on SD Desktop Limited Edition and software customisation
+## Default programs available on the Desktop and software customisation

 Each virtual Desktop (or virtual computer) is pre-built and contains a limited set of default open-source software ([listed](../../data/sensitive-data/sd_desktop.md#default-programs-available-on-sd-desktop) under SD Desktop).

 The virtual Desktop is isolated from the internet and importing of software is restricted, as is required by the data permit authority.
-Thus, users cannot install software to SD Desktop Limited Edition directly.
+Thus, users cannot install software to SD Desktop directly when working with secondary use data.
 If you need a specific program that is not pre-installed, it is recommended to contact us at servicedesk@csc.fi even before applying for the data permit to figure out if it is possible to install the program to the Desktop.
 If the program is compatible with the computing environment, then you need to send a request to Findata and ask them to import the program to your Desktop.

-##  Data export from SD Desktop Limited Edition
+##  Data export from the Desktop

 Your virtual Desktop is completely isolated from the internet and other services for security reasons.
 Only CSC service desk can export non-sensitive results from the secure workspace.